-Welcome to the Solsbury Solutions Limited's privacy notice.
+Welcome to the Solsbury Training & Development Solutions Limited privacy notice.

 Please also use the Glossary at section 10 below to understand the meaning of some of the terms used in this privacy notice.

 1. IMPORTANT INFORMATION AND WHO WE ARE

 Purpose of this privacy notice

 This privacy notice aims to give you information on how Solsbury Training & Development Solutions Limited collects and processes your personal data through your use of this website, including any data you may provide through this website when you register as a candidate, upload your CV or submit an enquiry.
 This privacy notice will also apply when you share this information to us by email, telephone, mail, in person or otherwise.

 This website is not intended for children and we do not knowingly collect data relating to children.